5. Processing unidimensional data#

 (**) Reflect on the famous saying: not everything that can be counted counts, and not everything that counts can be counted.

 (**) Being a data scientist can be a frustrating job, especially when you care for the truth.
-Reflect on: some things that count can be counted, but we will not count them because some people might be offended or find it unpleasant.
+Reflect on: some things that count can be counted, but we will not count them for some people might be offended or find it unpleasant.